- Almost all of these fantasy puzzles are glow-in-the-dark versions, and the latest use Hexachrome or other special printing for super-vivid colours.

 Fantasy : Horaguchi - Fujishiro - Kagaya - Kusuda - Nishino - Shu - Teppei - Takaki - Other fantasy artists

-Anime and characters : Studio Ghibli - My neighbor Totoro - Kiki's delivery service - Evangelion - Suzumiya Haruhi - One Piece - Dragon Ball - Naruto - Gintama - Rage of Bahamut - Sailor Moon - Hello Kitty - Manga
+Anime and characters : Studio Ghibli - My neighbor Totoro - Kiki's delivery service - Evangelion - Suzumiya Haruhi - One Piece - Dragon Ball - Naruto - Gintama - Rage of Bahamut - Sailor Moon - Hello Kitty - Manga and anime

 Western art : Classics - Mucha - Alice - Americana - Anne of Green Gables - Moomins - Peanuts - Ellenshaw - Gonzalez - James Coleman - Garmash - Disney